 Love them or hate them, standard operating procedures are a necessity for running a successful business.
-Each year, we are faced with more and more regulations and in fact, some experts claim that the year 2017 will be ‘the Year of Regulations.’
+Each year, we are faced with more and more regulations.
 This will, of course, create an impact on the training world.
 Companies need to be mindful of how they deliver training content, what departments are impacted by the new rules and how they track learning for certain workplace laws.
 This ultimately means that new standards of operating procedures (SOPs) need to be in place, with effective training that keeps in time with updates.
 SharePoint provides the right tools to manage SOPS in the most efficient way.

 SOPs can be quite complex and usually involve several people from various departments giving their input before it’s complete.